apertium/apertium-on-github/perms-use-cases.md

 Now the release will show up publicly on the `apertium/apertium-tur` releases page and Sushain will be able (through the API) to view download counts for the release.

+Technically, Sushain has the permissions to publish the release by himself, but the [by-laws][2] say that releases must be approved by the PMC.

 ### How `apertium/apertium-tur` is managed